 Science & Health Office: Vestergade 7-37

 We will primarily be using scientific articles combined with book chapters when appropriate.
-All reading material will be made available on Canvas prior to class.
+Most of the texts will be in the compendium.
+All additional reading material will be made available on Canvas prior to class.

 - The app “iSurf Brainview Desktop” which can be downloaded for free from the apple app store has a general reference for brain structures and functions.
 Apple app store: http://itunes.apple.com/us/genre/ios/id36?mt=8